 Large Binary Assets Usually Belong Somewhere Else

-Git LFS is one option when the repository still needs those files in the workflow but ordinary Git object storage is the wrong place for them.
-Large-object promisors are another interesting direction, using promisor-style object retrieval for large payloads.
-In many environments, though, the more boring answer is still the better one: keep large assets in artifact storage, object storage, package registries, model registries, release buckets, or some other system that is already designed for large binary distribution.
+There is no perfect answer here.
+Git LFS is one option when the repository really does need those files in ordinary developer workflows, but normal Git object storage is still the wrong place for them.
+Large-object promisors (see Chapter 11) are another direction.
+In many environments, though, the boring answer is the right one: keep large assets in artifact storage, object storage, package registries, model registries, release buckets, or some other system built for large binary distribution.

 - Git may keep only lightweight references in ordinary history